 - You may need to apply a little pressure while scrubbing on the molds

 - Rinse off the car immediately after scrubbing and check if the molds have disappeared

 4. Get A Paint Correction Kit

-- ALL-IN-ONE KIT: Safe, simple, user-friendly kit includes the products you need to remove defects and add glossy protection to your paint finish without creating swirls
+- ALL-IN-ONE KIT: The safe, simple, and user-friendly car care kit includes all the high-quality car detailing products you need to remove light surface defects and add glossy protection to your paint’s finish without creating swirls.

-- MEGUIAR’S MICROFIBER: Kit includes 2 5" DA Microfiber Cutting Discs, 2 5" DA Microfiber Finishing Discs, 5" DA Backing Plate, 16 oz D300 DA Microfiber Correction Compound, 16 oz D301 DA Microfiber Finishing Wax and Meguiar’s Mirror Glaze Shop Apron
+- THE COMPLETE SET: Kit includes two 5" DA Microfiber Cutting Discs, two 5" DA Microfiber Finishing Discs, 5" DA Backing Plate, 16 oz DA Microfiber Correction Compound, 16 oz DA Microfiber Finishing Wax, and a Meguiar's Mirror Glaze Shop Apron.

 There are a couple of paint correction kits from different manufacturers, which can be used to correct and remove minor car paint defects.
 How to use paint correction kits may differ; typically, the manufacturers provide instructions on how to use them.